Purple Heroin: A New Drug on the Scene

 • Drowsiness or difficulty staying awake

-Like other opiates, quickly administering Narcan can be effective in overturning a purple heroin overdose.
+Like other opiates, quickly administering Narcan can be effective in treating a purple heroin overdose.
 It is imperative for people caring for those struggling with addiction, as well as those in the substance treatment industry, to be knowledgeable about giving Narcan.
 Federal and local governments have made great strides in enabling the life-saving drug to be widespread and easily accessible.
 There are many resources available to learn about naloxone, where to procure it, and how to safely administer it.
-Below is a sampling.

 Substance Abuse Treatment for Purple Heroin

-Purple Heroin is slowly taking its place in the opioid epidemic.
+Purple heroin is gradually taking its place in the opioid epidemic.
 With more than 20 fatalities recorded nationwide and an untold number of overdoses, the purple rock drug has experts in the field legitimately concerned.
-It is vital to stay informed and vigilant about the dangers of Purple X.

 Check your insurance